Facts and figures

 - Waste and recycling

 We are determined to reduce our waste as much as possible and recycle all unavoidable waste.
 In 2016/17, 94.5% of our waste was recycled, composted or sent for energy recovery.
 Some materials such as radioactive waste (a by-product of University research) and asbestos, are non-recyclable, so achieving 100% recycling rates is not currently possible.
-Nevertheless, we are working hard at improving our recycling rates in offices.
+Nevertheless, we are working hard at improving our recycling rates in offices and across campus.

 As part of our campus upgrades, we are looking at ways in which we can introduce more efficient appliances to reduce water consumption.

 Our fleet is currently made up of 46% electric vehicles.
 This includes a number of electric cars, available for staff to use to travel around campus.

 We’re continuously reviewing and replacing vehicles in our fleet as new models become available.
 We want our fleet to be 100% electric as quickly as possible.

 - Energy efficiency measures